-With the Ruby agent, you can add New Relic Browser instrumentation to your webpages either automatically or manually.
-To enable Browser in the user interface, follow the procedures to install the Browser agent.
+With the Ruby agent, you can add browser monitoring agent instrumentation to your webpages either automatically or manually.
+To enable browser monitoring in the UI, follow the procedures to install the browser agent.
 Then follow the procedures in this section to set up the Ruby agent.

 - New Relic Ruby agent (version 3.0.1 or higher)